Employee option schemes are designed to allow employees to share in the value of the company’s future growth. This post explains how they work.

 Some schemes will contain exceptions to this type of automatic forfeiture – for example, where the participant is deemed a ‘good leaver’ (for example, if they are forced to leave as a result of serious illness or incapacity), or whether the board decides, in its absolute discretion, that the automatic forfeiture should not apply.

 Any employee option scheme should be designed to take into account the circumstances and commercial objectives of the specific company concerned.
-In addition, tax considerations will play an important role in the design of any scheme.
+In addition, tax considerations will play an important role in the design of any scheme particularly the availability of the start-up tax concession.

 The purpose of this article is simply to highlight some of the more common features of employee option schemes.
-If you would like to know more, or to explore the potential parameters of an option scheme within the context of your company, we would love to hear from you.
-Our ESOP workshops may be of interest, which you an read about here.
+If you would like to know more, you can read about how employee share schemes or ESOPs work here.